bundz/chess-challenge/README.md

 * routes - for express routes

 ## How problem was solved
-First I decide to solve the problem for any chess piece and any number of turns.
+First I decided to solve the problem for any chess piece and any number of turns.
 So, the solution is to create a tree of possible positions, using piece movement.
 I achive this tree by using recursion.
 See the pseudo-code below: